An introduction to CAFM systems

 Enhanced space usage

-In any organisation, there is the potential for space to be underutilised, but still adding to the overheads they pay every month.
+In any organization, there is the potential for space to be underutilized, but still adding to the overheads they pay every month.
 Through a CAFM system, these areas can be effectively identified and highlighted, allowing FMs and other decision-makers to determine what should be done to either make that space more meaningful, or to reduce the overheads associated with it.

 Plus, CAFM’s use of CAD and BIM visualisations give employees a greater understanding of the layout of their workplace, and help ensure that rooms throughout the facility can be reserved accurately and clearly, removing the headaches associated with double-bookings.